ScottLogic/Technology-Carbon-Standard/pages/information/operational.md

 {% include linkedHeading.html heading="Power Consumption of End-User and Employee Devices" level=4 %}

-This considers the energy consumed by computers (desktops, laptops), monitors, printers and other devices used by employees or end-users.
+This considers the energy consumed by computers (desktops, laptops), monitors, printers, and other devices used by employees or end-users.
 Energy consumption varies among devices due to different power demands and usage patterns.
 Typically, smartphones consume less power than laptops, and laptops consume less power than desktops, as shown in the following table:

 | Device             | Power Range (W)    | Average Power (W)  |
 | ------------------ | ------------------ | ------------------ |